dvkjain/sea_project/README.md

 # Installation

 1. Clone the repository
-'''
-'''
-2. Navigate to the directory via the terminal
-3. Run the install.sh file:
+2. Run the install.sh file

-'''
-./install.sh
-'''